bkaddoura/production/docs/part_6/production_6_deployment.md

 ## Deployment

+Make it available to user.
+Putting it in front of users.
+RMarkDown for reports.
+Will give graphs and code.
+PowerBI is more interactive.
+Pushing results to database.
+We've seend how to take a Panadas Dataframe and push it directly to a database.

 ::::::{.columns}
 :::{.column}

 + Deploying a model is to make it useable by allowing users to interact with it through an app or by using its results for a purpose in a data product (BI visuals, reports, data views).

+Have a development environment closely resemble the production env.
+Bring your dev as close to prod env as possible.
+If you linux in stage, should have in prod.
+This will minimize discrepencies and makes your deployments more robust.
+We are catering to the production environment that we want to meet.
+Dockerize Spark Image and build clusters using containers.
 + Deployment is a transition of development to a production environment.